AzurieWolf/HDZero-Audio-Cleaner/README.md

 - **Violet** — a dark interface with purple accents.
 - **Amber** — a dark interface with warm gold accents.

-The selected theme is remembered across restarts and is applied to both the queue and editor.
+The **Interface** tab includes a font-size slider that proportionally enlarges the program's existing text styles.
+Theme and font-size selections are remembered across restarts and applied to both the queue and editor.

 ## Install and run